cvanpay/R_OpenBLAS_Zen/README.md

 * Compiled within R-4.0.0 for Windows, but also tested to work for R.3.6.X.
 * CheckAll.txt includes error checking, including Blas.
 * Folder OpenBLAS includes the dynamic & static libs, along with the headers.

+### Credit

+Thanks to help from this wonderful guide here: https://www.avrahamadler.com/r-tips/build-openblas-for-windows-r64/ and for OpenBLAS and guidance from https://github.com/xianyi/OpenBLAS/